brendanbrundage/brendanbrundage.github.io/_pages/research.md

 Theoretical Approaches in Stratification Economics. (with Dan McGee and Daniele Tavani).
 2026. *NBER Working Paper series* [Link](https://www.nber.org/papers/w34619){: .btn--research}

+Optimism and Pitfalls of a Development Doctor: W. Arthur Lewis in Ghana (with Oyindoubra Gbeworo and Guy Numa)

 The Persistent Effects of Compensation for Abolition.
 Job Market Paper.
 [PDF](/files/BrundageJMP.pdf){: .btn--research}

-WASH and Women’s Empowerment in Haiti. *Revisions Requested*. (with Alexandra Bernasek, Niroj Bhattarai, Wisnu Nugroho, and Arisa Thongngam)

 Uneven Development with an Unlimited Supply of Labor. *Revisions Requested*.